UA-Agile-Cloud/SDN-for-Optical-Networks/docs/README.md

 The goal is to explore cutting-edge research and technologies on software-defined optical networks with full physical layer controls, enabling physical layer programmability through open control systems.

+The Center for Integrated Access Networks (CIAN) is an NSF Engineering Research Center funded through grant #EEC-0812072.
+This work is also supported by grant #DE-SC0015867 through Advanced Scientific Computing Research within the Department of Energy Office of Science.

 # Ongoing Project:

 - [transparent Software-Defined Exchange (tSDX)](https://ua-agile-cloud.github.io/tSDX/)